 "But look!"
 I pointed again and I could barely hold myself back from laughing.
 It wasn't even a simple pompadour, oh no!
 It was one of those cartoonish ones that jutted a good thirty centimeters forward like a tank turret.
 That thing probably required a sacrifice of a full box of hair gel to the elder gods of silly hairstyles every morning.

 "Look what we have here!"
 The big delinquent exclaimed loudly as he walked towards us, his two companions following right behind him.
 The ringleader was built like a tank; bottom-heavy and with a turret on top, and his voice sounded just as rumbling as threads on asphalt.
 Jokes aside though, his build was just heavy instead of being particularly muscular and he had fingers big enough to easily grip a basketball with one hand.

 The other two guys were also of unusual body shapes; one was taller than their leader by about a head but razor-thin, with sunken eyes and buck-teeth visible even with his mouth closed.
-The third one barely reached up to the tank-guy’s chest and had a large, round face that seemed to be disproportionate compared to his body.
-These two also sported pompadours, though theirs were nowhere near as hilariously over the top as the leader’s.
-The trio also seemed to remind me of something, but I couldn’t really remember what, especially since I was so busy trying to keep myself from laughing.
+The third one barely reached up to the tank-guy's chest and had a large, round face that seemed to be disproportionate compared to the rest of his body.
+These two also sported pompadours, though theirs were nowhere near as hilariously over the top as the leader's.
+The trio also seemed to remind me of something, but I couldn't really remember what, especially since I was so busy trying to keep myself from laughing.

-“Skipping class, aren’t we?”
+"Skipping class, aren't we?"
 The big guy stood in front of us and I could hear Josh gulp beside me.
-For some reason even that felt funny.
+For some reason, even that felt funny.